Menu

 Pros

-Can be combined with other adult flea or parasitic treatments.
-Chewable tablet easy to administer.
-Protects against heartworm, whipworm and roundworms.
-Prevents the maturation of flea eggs.
+This medication can be combined with other adult flea or parasitic treatments.
+The chewable tablet is easy to administer.
+It protects against heartworm, whipworm and roundworms and prevents the maturation of flea eggs.

 Cons

-Some dog breeds may be hypersensitive to active ingredients.
-Serious side effects reported.
+Some breeds may be hypersensitive to its active ingredients.
+Serious side effects have been reported.

 HOW WE TESTED